-‘Party girl’ stereotype played role in acquittal of Halifax tax driver, review suggests
+‘Party girl’ stereotype played role in acquittal of Halifax taxi driver, review suggests

 In a draft paper submitted to Canadian Bar Review, Dalhousie law professor Elaine Craig says Judge Gregory Lenehan deserved much of the widespread backlash he received following the acquittal of taxi driver Bassam Al-Rawi in March.

-While falling short of judicial misconduct, Craig contends the Nova Scotia provincial judge erred in his assessment of the case, but also suggests that the Crown and defence lawyers must share responsibility for allowing “legally rejected” stereotypes to seep into the courtroom unchallenged.
+While falling short of judicial misconduct, Craig contends the Nova Scotia provincial judge erred in his assessment of the case, but also suggests that the Crown and defence lawyers may share responsibility for allowing “legally rejected” stereotypes to seep into the courtroom unchallenged.

 Al-Rawi, 40, was charged after police found the woman, in her 20s, passed out and partially naked in his car in the early hours of May 23, 2015.

-Craig says Lenehan overlooked substantial circumstantial evidence suggesting that the woman did not consent to sexual activity with Al-Rawi.
+Craig said Lenehan overlooked substantial circumstantial evidence suggesting that the woman did not consent to sexual activity with Al-Rawi.

 During Al-Rawi’s trial in December and January, a police constable testified that she saw Al-Rawi shoving the woman’s urine-soaked pants and underwear between the front seats.